Sgt. Alvin C. York's Personal and Spiritual Life

 Erected by Tennessee State Parks - Sgt.
 Alvin C. York State Historic Park.

 Location.
 36° 32.883′ N, 84° 57.25′ W. Marker is in Pall Mall, Tennessee, in Fentress County.
 Marker is on Cemetery Road 0.1 miles from Wolf River Loop, on the right when traveling north.
+Marker located on the northwest border of the Wolf River Cemetery near the Alvin C. York memorial and grave site.
 Touch for map.
-Marker located on the northwest border of the Wolf River Cemetery near the Alvin C. York memorial and grave site.
 Marker is in this post office area: Pall Mall TN 38577, United States of America.
+Touch for directions.

 Categories. • Heroes •